2017 Joint winner of the BMA Foundation for Medical Research TP Gunton award for research in public health relating to cancer

 Medical Research Council: A proof of principle study: Screening for chlamydia related bacteria to prevent miscarriage.

-Current and recent grants as co-investigator
+Recent grants as co-investigator

 UKCRG Consortium Grant (ST Sadiq, P Butcher, G Griffin, P Oakeshott et al) Translating advances in diagnostic and communication technologies to reduce the burden of STIs.